Updated: Sep 1

 These impacts may sound severe, and they are, but that doesn’t mean we can’t stop them from happening.
 Using recycled as well as organic material will solve half of the problems.

-With dress rental, Queens is trying to make fashion a little better for the Earth!
-How you ask?
-By way of proving dresses of high quality and used more then once!
+With dress rental, Queendom is trying to make fashion a little better for our Earth!
+How? - you ask?
+By way of proving dresses of high quality can be used more than once!